-Approximately 36% of them were trade, environment and/or development experts, 30% planners and programme coordinators at different ministries (13), 25% decision-makers and/or practitioners at the private sector, 18% policy-makers at different ministries, 11% negotiators for multilateral trade and environment agreements and 7% local or community representatives from civil society.
+46. Approximately 36% of them are trade, environment and/or development experts, 30% are planners and programme coordinators at different ministries (13), 25% are decision-makers and/or practitioners at the private sector, 18% are policy-makers at different ministries, 11% are negotiators for multilateral trade and environment agreements and 7% are local or community representatives from civil society.

-The respondents participated in 22 of the 28 workshops organized by the project (see table below).
-Therefore, the evaluation cover s of the events with the sample.
+47. The respondents participated in 22 of the 28 workshops organized by the project (see table below).
+Therefore, the evaluation covers most of the events with the sample.